This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The treatment team may recommend surgery if the benefits outweigh the risks that come along with it.
 Some operations carry the potential to create serious medical complications such as infection, bleeding, and loss of vision.

 It’s important to remember that surgery will not cure a child’s cerebral palsy.
-Still, it can help make the disorder more manageable, which can significantly improve function in daily activities, school, and home life.
+Still, it can help make the disorder more manageable, significantly improving function in daily activities, school, and home life.

 Complementary and Alternative Treatment Options

-Complementary and alternative medicine (CAM) is another modality many parents choose to approach treatment in a more holistic, natural way.
+Complementary and alternative medicine (CAM) is another modality many parents choose to approach treatment more holistically and naturally.

 The most common types of CAM treatments for cerebral palsy patients include: